jweiland-net/infinitescrolling/Documentation/AdministratorManual/Index.rst

 	the user has scrolled trough the half of the page.
 This is a nice feature to load more data ahead of time.
 	When setting the value to 0, loading will start, once the user has scrolled completely down.
 Only negative values are allowed.

-[12] History
-	When this option is enabled, the extension will add anchors to the URL of the page in the form #/page/1, #/page/2, ...
-	This feature allows to set bookmarks in the browser to a specific section of the list.